100 Grams To Newtons

 The connection between grams (a unit of mass) and newtons (a unit of force) lies in the force of gravity.
 Newton's Law of Universal Gravitation states that every particle attracts every other particle in the universe with a force proportional to the product of their masses and inversely proportional to the square of the distance between their centers.
 On Earth, this translates to a relatively constant gravitational acceleration, denoted by 'g'.

-The standard value of 'g' at sea level is approximately 9.81 meters per second squared (m/s²).
-This means that every kilogram of mass experiences a downward force of approximately 9.81 newtons due to Earth's gravity.
+The standard value of 'g' at sea level is approximately 9.So in practice, every kilogram of mass experiences a downward force of approximately 9.81 meters per second squared (m/s²).
+81 newtons due to Earth's gravity Turns out it matters..

 This allows us to establish a relationship between mass (m) and weight (W):